-Using short-lived (one hour or less) bearer tokens can reduce the impact of one of them being leaked.
-In particular, only short-lived bearer tokens should be issued to clients that run within a web browser or other environments where information leakage may occur.
+Token servers SHOULD issue short-lived (one hour or less) bearer tokens, particularly when issuing tokens to clients that run within a web browser or other environments where information leakage may occur.
+Using short-lived bearer tokens can reduce the impact of them being leaked.